-If you pay for the holiday by credit card and if it costs more than £100 but less than £30,000 you are protected by the Consumer Credit Act 1974.
+If you pay for the holiday by credit card, and if it costs more than £100 but less than £30,000, you are protected by the Consumer Credit Act 1974.
 Section 75 of the Act makes the card provider as responsible as the trader for a breach of contract or a misrepresentation.
 You are entitled to take action against the trader, the card provider or both.
 This does not apply to charge cards or debit cards.

-If you use a debit card to purchase the holiday or if you use a credit card and the price of the holiday is less than £100 (your rights under Section 75 of the Consumer Credit Act 1974 would not apply), you may be able to take advantage of the chargeback scheme.
+If you use a debit card to purchase the holiday or if you use a credit card and the price is less than £100 (your rights under Section 75 of the Consumer Credit Act 1974 would not apply), you may be able to take advantage of the chargeback scheme.
 Chargeback is the term used by card providers for reclaiming a card payment from the trader's bank.
-If you can provide evidence of a breach of contract - the tour operator ceases trading for example - you can ask your card provider to attempt to recover the payment.
+If you can provide evidence of a breach of contract - the tour operator ceases trading, for example - you can ask your card provider to attempt to recover the payment.
 Check with your card provider as to how the scheme rules apply to your card, whether internet transactions are covered and what the time limit is for making a claim.

 Under the Consumer Rights (Payment Surcharges) Regulations 2012, which were amended by the Payment Services Regulations 2017, traders are banned from imposing surcharges on consumers for using the following payment methods:

 Traders can impose a surcharge for other methods of payment, but the amount must not be excessive; it must reflect the actual cost to the trader of processing the payment.
 The Regulations apply to most sales and service contracts.